tsenovilla/pyreptasks/README.md

 Version 2.0.1
 -------------

 - Bug fix: The version 2.0.0 changed the folder's name containing the source code, named "pyreptasks", to "src", without creating a "pyreptasks" package inside.
 This change created a conflict when importing the package, as its name was not anymore "pyreptasks" but "src".
-This new version solves that oblivion by creating a Python package "pyreptasks" inside the "src" folder.
+This new version solves that oversight by creating a Python package "pyreptasks" inside the "src" folder.

 - Deletion of the file setup.py as it is not needed anymore with the introduction of pyproject.toml